caarlos0/svu/README.md

 ### options

-All flags have a matching option function to configure the previous commands beyond their default bahavior:
+All flags have a matching option function to configure the previous commands beyond their default behavior:

 - `svu.Current(svu.WithPattern("p*"))`
 - `svu.Next(svu.WithPrefix("ver"))`